glangsto/gr-detect_cc/README.md

 Where process-id is one of the higher cpu usage processes on your device.

-### Test without an Software Defined Radio
+### Test without a Software Defined Radio Device
-The event detection (both C++ and Python) can be tested without hardware device.
+The event detection code (both C++ and Python) can be tested without hardware device.
 Below is the detect_log.grc design that tests the C++ code.

 ![Documentation](/images/detect_log.png)